apache/jackrabbit-oak/oak-doc/src/site/markdown/dos_and_donts.md

 from becoming corrupted but will not make any guarantees beyond that.
 In particular violating clients might suffer from lock contentions or deadlocks.

+If Oak detects concurrent write access to a session it will log a warning.
+For concurrent read access the warning will only be logged if `DEBUG` level is enabled for `org.apache.jackrabbit.oak.jcr.delegate.SessionDelegate`.
+In this case the stack trace of the other session involved will also be logged.
+For efficiency reasons the stack trace will not be logged if `DEBUG` level is not enabled.

 ### Large number of direct child node

 Oak scales to large number of direct child nodes of a node as long as those